ctavispost/personalPortfolio/project01/visual_design.md

     </p>
   </header>

-  <p>Based on user and persona needs, jot &amp's primary values are creativity, communication, and dependability.
+  <p>Based on user and persona needs, jot &'s primary values are creativity, communication, and dependability.
 Its promotional copy points to togetherness, sharing, memories, fun, and ease, while leaving room for business and work.
 There is a quiet emphasis on personal empowerment and ‘saving’.</p>

   <p>The brand color, a bright violet, mixes work and play.
 The brand copy of Poppins sets a jaunty, bold feel, while the body copy of Open Sans reassures with professionalism and reliability.
-Jot &amp’s logo brings all of this together in a playful, geometric combination of the brand name, a camera, and a stylus.</p>
+Jot &’s logo brings all of this together in a playful, geometric combination of the brand name, a camera, and a stylus.</p>
 </section> <!-- end branding -->

 <section class="medBreak"> <!-- hi-fi wireframes -->